Bridgetcitta/Bridgetcitta/README.md

-- 👋 Hi, I’m @Bridgetcitta
+- 👋 Hi, I’m Bridget

 - 🌱 I’m currently learning Software engineering

 - 💞️ I’m looking to collaborate on any project that will broaden my scope of knowledge

 - 📫 How to reach me oforibridget20@gmail.com

 <!---
 Bridgetcitta/Bridgetcitta is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.